Where to Hang Wall Art in a Living Room: The Complete Guide

 Finding the right living room art ideas is only half the battle.
 Making it feel like it belongs is where the magic happens.

 Pull colors from your existing space your rug, your throw pillows, even the spine of a book on the shelf.
 When the art echoes something already in the room, it feels curated instead of random.
+If you are starting fresh or rethinking your whole space, working with an interior design professional can help you build a cohesive foundation that makes art placement feel effortless.

 Mix orientations if your layout calls for it.
 A vertical piece next to a horizontal one can create rhythm and movement.
 Just keep the visual weight balanced.